Mishashule/Dedalus/README.md

 </paragraph>
 ```

 `laser guns` and `sonic screwdrivers` are now links.
-They show the text of the paragraphs they're linked to, but, unlike `<turn>`, `<show>` doesn't change the page.
+They show the text of the paragraphs they're linked to, but unlike `<turn>`, `<show>` doesn't change the page.
 Mind that we defined `<paragraph id="doctorScrewDriver">` within the `weaponRoom` (because it is a chuck of text only relevant to this context), but a more general paragraph (`notGoodIdea`) is outside the scope of the page, and hence callable by any other page in the story.
 This is a neat way to organize your code.

 <a name="templateEngine"></a>

 ### Template engine

 The true power of Dedalus relies on the possibilities offered by the template engine it adopted, [doT.js](http://olado.github.io/doT/index.html).
-Everywhere we present a text (within pages, paragraphs, or objects actions) we can make this text dynamic.
+Everywhere we present a text (within pages, paragraphs, or objects actions) that we can make this text dynamic.
 Let's add an example:

 ``` xml
 <paragraph id="doctorScrewDriver">